-Historic Preservation 405, Survey and Preservation Planning, is a survey and research-based study of preservation planning, emphasizing the identification and analysis of cultural resources in their unique geographical, historical, and socio-economic contexts.
-The course will be divided into three sections: preservation planning in the planning context, surveying, and the National Register.
+Historic Preservation 405, Advanced Methods in Historic Preservation, is a survey and research-based study of preservation, emphasizing the identification and analysis of cultural resources in their unique geographical, historical, and socio-economic contexts.
+The course will be divided into three sections: surveying, creating a survey report, and the National Register.
 This course is designated both as a Department of Historic Preservation Capstone course and as a Writing Intensive course.
-The course involves: identifying and qualitatively evaluating cultural resources, utilizing and analyzing survey materials, and exploring preservation planning theories and methods.
+The course involves: identifying and qualitatively evaluating cultural resources, utilizing and analyzing survey materials, and exploring preservation theories and methods.

-Foster students’ curiosity regarding current issues and challenges affecting preservation planning and historic resources.
+• Foster students’ curiosity regarding current issues and challenges affecting preservation and historic resources.

 Student Learning Outcomes

 • Students will engage in several writings assignments and be able to write in the proper format for the National Register.